block-foundation/glossary/README.md

 * **Double Spend Problem**: This is a potential issue with digital currencies where a user can spend the same amount twice, creating fraudulent transactions.
 Blockchain technology solves the double spend problem through its decentralized consensus mechanisms.
 * **ERC-20**: This stands for Ethereum Request for Comments and 20 is the number assigned to this request.
 It's a specific set of functions which developers must use when coding the token.
 ERC-20 tokens are blockchain-based assets that have value and can be sent and received.
 * **Ethereum**: An open-source, blockchain-based platform that enables the creation of smart contracts and distributes them as decentralized applications (dApps).
 Ethereum also has a native cryptocurrency called Ether (ETH).
+* **Fiat Money**: Currency that a government has declared to be legal tender, but it is not backed by a physical commodity.
+The value of fiat money is derived from the relationship between supply and demand rather than the value of the material from which the money is made.
 * **Fractional Ownership**: The division of any asset into portions or shares.
 If the asset is expensive, such as real estate, multiple shareholders may own a portion of these shares, which allows them to enter the market at a lower price.
 * **Gas Fees**: A term used on the Ethereum platform to represent the cost of performing a transaction or executing a contract on the network.
 * **Hard Fork**: A type of protocol upgrade that isn't compatible with the older version.
 This means all users must update to the latest version to stay in consensus with the rest of the network.
+* **Hashrate**: The measure of computational power per second used when mining.
+A higher hash rate means increased opportunity for cryptocurrency mining and receiving block reward.
+* **HODL**: A type of passive investment strategy where you hold an investment for a long period of time, regardless of any changes in the price or markets.
+The term was created in 2013 in a Bitcoin forum when a user spelled "hold" wrong.
 * **Initial Coin Offering (ICO)**: An unregulated means by which a blockchain project can raise funds from interested parties.
 It's similar to an Initial Public Offering (IPO) in the non-digital world.
 * **Interoperability**: The ability of different information systems, devices, or applications to access, exchange, integrate, and cooperatively use data in a coordinated manner.
 * **KYC/AML**: Stands for "Know Your Customer" and "Anti-Money Laundering".
 These are regulatory standards in the financial industry to prevent illegal activities such as fraud and money laundering.
 * **Layer-2 Scaling Solutions**: These are technologies that increase the processing capacity of a blockchain (hence scaling) and reduce transaction fees.
 They operate on a secondary layer atop the primary blockchain (layer-1).
+* **Lightning Network**: A "second layer" payment protocol that operates on top of a blockchain.
+The term is usually used to refer to the Lightning Network for bitcoin, but it could be used to describe any layer 2 protocol for a cryptocurrency.
 * **Liquidity**: The degree to which an asset or security can be quickly bought or sold in the market without affecting the asset's price.
 * **Mechanism Design**: A field in game theory that studies how to design a game or scenario in order to achieve desired outcomes, given that the participants might behave strategically.
 * **Merkle Trees**: They are a fundamental part of blockchain technology.
 A Merkle tree is a structure that allows for efficient and secure verification of content in a large body of data.
 * **Metaverse**: A virtual reality space where users can interact with a computer-generated environment and other users.
 This technology is expected to play a significant role in social, commercial, and creative interactions in the future.
 * **Mining**: The process through which new blocks are added to the blockchain, resulting in the release of new cryptocurrency.
+* **Multisignature (Multi-Sig)**: An authorization system that requires more than one valid signatures—actually a private key, used in the context of cryptocurrencies to sign transactions—to successfully execute a transaction.
 * **Nomic**: A game in which the rules of the game, including the rules for changing the rules, are decided and modified by the players as part of gameplay.
 * **Non-Fungible Tokens (NFTs)**: Cryptographic assets on blockchain with unique identification codes and metadata that distinguish them from each other.
 Unlike cryptocurrencies, they cannot be traded on a like-for-like basis (hence, non-fungible).
 In the context of real estate, NFTs can represent ownership of a specific, unique piece of property.
 * **Open Source Software**: Computer software released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.
 Open source software promotes collaboration and transparency.